rm3l/rhdh-must-gather/README.md

 └── aggregated-discovery-apis.yaml
 ```

-**Tip**: Single OMC context for all namespaces - no need to switch contexts when analyzing multiple environments.

 ## Analyzing Heap Dumps

 When heap dumps are collected using `--with-heap-dumps`, they can be analyzed using various tools to investigate memory leaks, high memory usage, and performance issues.

 ### Prerequisites for Heap Dump Collection

-**Important**: Heap dump collection from running Node.js processes requires configuring the application with Node.js's built-in signal handler.

-#### Node.js Built-in Signal Handler

 Use Node.js's built-in `--heapsnapshot-signal` flag (available since Node.js v12.0.0):